MichelleFuncke/PublicPortfolio/README.md

 Original code unavailable as they are Derivco IP.

 ## SQL
-I created various SQL server scripts to help analyst and consolidate data.
+I created various SQL server scripts to help analyze and consolidate data.
 As the scripts were created for my previous employer, I can't share the scripts I created.
 However, the scripts made use of the following concepts:

  - Select statements
  - Insert statements